-Excel is an excellent tool to track different types of parameters.
+Excel is an excellent tool for tracking different types of parameters.
 Leave tracker for employees is a very important part of tracking and measuring their performance in an organization.
 In this tutorial, we are going to see how you can create a dynamic employee monthly leave record format in Excel that auto-updates with entries.

-Step-by-Step Procedure to Create Employee Monthly Leave Record Format in Excel
+How to Create Employee Monthly Leave Record Format in Excel (With Easy Steps)

 The goal here is not just to make a chart that contains the records of leave, but to make a dynamic record and report of the entries.
-We will aim for a calender-ish dynamic record that itself is easy to summarize all the leaves taken and visualize the whole situation.
+We will aim for a calendar-wish dynamic record that makes it easy to summarize all the leaves taken and visualize the whole situation.
 And we will finally add a graph at the end so that it looks more presentable and easy to get the whole story.
 All the steps are divided into different sections to track the sub-steps of them and their purpose easily.

 Step 1: Make List for All Types of Leaves